d-d-d-dalia/acClimate/README.md

 # acClimate
 Flatiron Project #5 - React Redux

-make_america_great is a React frontend app with Rails backend api that is meant to help Americans begin to read the temperature in celsius instead of farenheit.
+acClimate is a React frontend app with Rails backend api that is meant to help Americans begin to read the temperature in celsius instead of farenheit.

 To install this app, follow these steps: